okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 #### Learning outcomes

 * Understand how to implement a simple redirect sign-in using Auth JS.
-* Understand basic installation and code configurations using AuthJS.
+* Understand basic installation and code configurations using Auth JS.

 #### What you need